percona/k8spxc-docs/docs/haproxy-conf.md

 option to [pxc.configuration](operator.md#pxc-configuration) key in the `deploy/cr.yaml` configuration file.

+!!! note

-**NOTE**: Depending on the load balancer of your cloud provider, you may also need setting [haproxy.externaltrafficpolicy](operator.md#haproxy-externaltrafficpolicy) option in `deploy/cr.yaml`.
+    Depending on the load balancer of your cloud provider, you may also need setting [haproxy.externaltrafficpolicy](operator.md#haproxy-externaltrafficpolicy) option in `deploy/cr.yaml`.

 More information about Proxy protocol can be found in the [official HAProxy documentation](https://www.haproxy.com/blog/using-haproxy-with-the-proxy-protocol-to-better-secure-your-database/).